SolarNetwork/solarnetwork.github.com/news/_posts/2021-02-12-datum-agg-table-redesign.md

 and relying on joining to the `da_datm_meta.time_zone` stream metadata column to translate the timestamp values into node-local dates.

-The firth problem of the "last seen" status property values is solved by calculating the "most seen" value instead.
+The fifth problem of the "last seen" status property values is solved by calculating the "most seen" value instead.

 Overall, this change _significantly_ reduced the size of the datum aggregate tables in SolarNetwork,